-My main interest is human fatty metabolism - how this is impaired in obesity and type 2 diabetes and how it is affected by diet.
-Using fatty acid stable isotope tracers combined with arterio-venous measurements in Oxford we have shown how adipose tissue fatty acid metabolism is down-regulated in obesity with concomitant failure to deposit meal fatty acids.
+My main interest is human fatty acid metabolism - how this is impaired in obesity and type 2 diabetes and how it is affected by diet.
+Using fatty acid stable isotope tracers combined with arterio-venous measurements in Oxford we showed how adipose tissue fatty acid metabolism is down-regulated in obesity with concomitant failure to deposit meal fatty acids.
 I am interested in how hepatic and adipose tissue fatty acid metabolism relates to abdominal obesity in women and how this relationship is affected by menopausal status.

 In 2010, I was awarded the Cuthbertson Medal by the Nutrition Society for my work in human nutrition and metabolism.